Our Story .

-The idea, therefore, was to do something to reduce isolation, increase visibility and provide support to emerging LGBTQ+ writers to develop their writing and bring more of it audiences.
-To encouraging and facilitating networking, collaboration and mutual support.
+The idea, therefore, was to do something to reduce isolation, increase visibility and provide support to emerging LGBTQ+ writers to develop their writing and bring more of it to audiences by encouraging and facilitating networking, collaboration and mutual support.

-In the summer of 2018, Paul set up a very basic website and in the Autumn began running small one-day retreats in Bristol, Manchester and London.
+In the summer of 2018, Paul set up a basic website and that Autumn began running small one-day retreats in Bristol, Manchester and London.

 The Arts Council Funded Project 2020

 We successfully applied to the Arts Council England National Lottery Grant Fund to support and develop our project through 2020.
 A core aspect of our funding was to run 12 one-day writing and network retreats, with established LGBTQ+ Guest Writers.
 It was going well, between January and March we held four retreats with great Guest Writers including Okechuckwu Nzelu, Mia Violet and Jonathan Kemp.
 We'd lined up Rosie Garland, Meg-John Barker and Natasha Carthew for the summer.
 And then came Lockdown.

 The UK national lockdown began in late March; by the first week in April, we had moved completely online and secured permission to vary our programme to best respond to the crisis and most importantly to try and be there for our member writers, to help keep them connected.